jtcourtemarche/flask-together/README.md

 **Tested for Python 3.6+**

-This application requires that you have a PostgreSQL server already set up.
+This application requires that you have a PostgreSQL & Redis server already set up.
-Put your credentials in the api.py file.
+Put your credentials in the api.py file:

 ```python
 # Example postgres import